 “If you’re not excited about anything else, you should be excited about 5G.”Verizon CEO Hans Vesterberg

 The technology is expected to be the fastest-growing generation of cellular technology, according to a study by Ericsson.
-Forty percent of the world’s mobile subscriptions will use the technology in five years; North America adoption will be even faster, with 55% of mobile subscriptions by the end of 2024.
+Forty percent of the world’s mobile subscriptions will use the technology in five years.
+North America adoption will be even faster, with 55 percent of mobile subscriptions by the end of 2024.

-5G offers more than faster speeds, said Vesterberg in his keynote at the Consumer Electronics Show earlier this year.
-He explained 5G offers increased mobility, the ability to connect more devices, energy efficiency, reliability and lower latency in content.
+5G offers more than faster speeds, said Verizon CEO Hans Vesterberg in his keynote at the Consumer Electronics Show earlier this year.
+He explained 5G provides increased mobility, the ability to connect more devices, energy efficiency, reliability and lower latency in content.

 Combined with edge computing—distributed computing that puts data closer to the point of use—5G will allow phones to stream the best quality graphics, said Luke Ritchie, head of interactive arts at Nexus Studios.
-The studio has produced of mixed-reality and interactive content for The New Yorker, the rock band U2 and a host of others.
+The studio has produced mixed-reality and interactive content for The New Yorker, U2 and a host of others.

-Edge computing is about doing “all the crazy computation work” in the server and sending it to the user since once it’s ready, he said.
-“That frictionless effort will allow us to have Hollywood-blockbuster graphics running on a phone,” said Ritchie.
+Edge computing is about doing “all the crazy computation work” in the server and sending it to the user once it’s ready, Ritchie said.
+“That frictionless effort will allow us to have Hollywood-blockbuster graphics running on a phone.”

 The potential of 5G to alter the user experience is almost unlimited, said Mo Katibeh, CMO of AT&T Business.
-In a recent Velocitize Interview, he forecast he said 5G will improve user experience in existing IoT and consumer experience applications, allow for development of new functionality by opening more and faster channels, and spur innovation.
+In a recent Velocitize Talks, he forecast that 5G will improve the user experience in existing IoT and consumer experience applications, allow for development of new functionality by opening more and faster channels, and spur innovation.

 “I’m confident that the innovators out there will come up with new use cases that we haven’t even dreamt up yet,” he said.

 Retail solutions such as “magic mirrors” and augmented reality will work seamlessly thanks to the shorter latency and faster speed of 5G.
-It could provide solutions to cart abandonment issues in omnichannel commerce, said Katibeh.
+It could provide solutions to cart abandonment issues in omnichannel commerce.

-Experts said user experiences in every industry, from connected cars being developed by automakers, to medical diagnostics will be disrupted by 5G.
+Experts say user experiences in every industry, from connected cars to medical diagnostics, will be disrupted by 5G.

 “The wow factor is just going to be the gravitational pull.”AT&T Business CEO John Donovan

 AT&T is working with startups and established companies to develop products, many of which “just won’t work” without 5G, Donovan said.
-In his CES panel he forecast use cases will start appearing “in the distant, distant future of 2019 going to 2020.”
+Use cases will start appearing “in the distant, distant future of 2019 going to 2020.”